shimmyshine/automatoooor/src/chains/functions/[Harmony-36] Comfy - Zap/readme.md

-# MODULE NAME
+# Comfy - Zap
-MODULE DESCRIPTION
+Zaps what is harvested into a token usable to deposit into a pool.

-* Module ID: #
+* Module ID: 36
-* Module Network: NETWORK
+* Module Network: Harmony
-* Module Protocol: PROTOCOL
+* Module Protocol: Comfy
-* Module Primary Focus: REAUSABILITY (IE: Performs Transfer, Stake or Unstake)
+* Module Primary Focus: Swaps (IE: Performs Transfer, Stake or Unstake)

 ## Settings
 **Located in ./settings.ts**